wwwnizar/test.jit/README.md

 python -m detect_secrets_stream.util.secret_util ingest-commit -r <repo> -c <commit>
 ```

 More options: running the command above with `--help` will reveal help info on more options.
-For example, if you know the branch and repo visibility, you can also supply these.
+For example, if you know the branch and repository's visibility, you can also supply these.
-By default it assumes the commit is from master granch and repo visibility is public.
+By default, it assumes the commit is from the master branch and the repository's visibility is public.

 ### and more...